Martha's Vineyard Summer Institute: Architecture and fittings

-A cafe building was built with a well-equipped kitchen and dining room in the 1880s.
+A café building was built with a well-equipped kitchen and dining room in the 1880s.
 In 1890, the institute added a dormitory to its other accommodations.
 In the following year, the directors made important improvements to the property.
 A large addition to the kitchen was built, measuring 25 × 25 ft.
-All the buildings -a total of five- were thoroughly painted and put in good order, while the cafe was clapboarded.
+All the buildings -a total of five-were thoroughly painted and put in good order, while the cafe was clapboarded.
 The gravel bank on the south side of the institute was graded and sown with oats and grass seed.
 Altogether, between 1889 and 1894, about US$5,000 was expended upon the property, early all of which was paid from the extra earnings.No tuition money was appropriated for these permanent improvements.
 During the year 1894, a new auditorium was built, measuring 50 × 65 ft, with basement rooms for class purposes.